wethegreenpeople/anytype-mcp/README.md

 - Semantic search across your Anytype documents
 - Automatic chunking of documents for improved search accuracy
 - Full metadata support including tags, dates, and custom properties
-- Built with FastMCP for efficient communication
-- Uses ChromaDB for vector storage and Ollama for embeddings

 ## Prerequisites